-The Clerk employees participate in the State of Louisiana Deferred Compensation Plan.
+Eligible employees may elect to participate in the State of Louisiana Deferred Compensation Plan.
 The plan was established pursuant to IRC Section 457 and Louisiana R.S.
 42:1301-1308.
 The Plan provides state, parish, and municipal employees with the opportunity to invest money in a before-tax basis, using payroll deduction.
 Participants defer federal or state income tax on their contributions.
 In addition, interest or earnings on the participant's account accumulate tax-deferred.

 The participants may choose the amount to contribute with the maximums defined by the Internal Revenue Code and the investment options(s).
 The Clerk agreed to match each participant's contributions up to a maximum of 7% of the employee's annual salary.
-During the year ended June 30, 2022 the Clerk's matching funds totaled \$51,612.
+During the year ended June 30, 2023 the Clerk's matching funds totaled \$39,970.